ondat/documentation/docs/operations/etcd/cluster-migration-node-to-pod.md

 1. Start stateful applications

 1. Clean up
-    - Delete the helper pod `kubectl -n storageos delete -f helper-etcd-pod.yaml`
+   - Decommission the old etcd after a period of safety.
-    - Decommission the old etcd after a period of safety
+   - Delete old TLS secret from the StorageOS namespace when the etcd is decommissioned.

 ### Option B - Automated